Aqdus01/malmo/examples/FAQ.md

 # Frequently Asked Questions

+## Known issues:
+1, As the training progresses on an instance Malmo have the tendency to slow down.
+For a longer training resetting the environments at times can solve this issue.

 ## Common problems and potential solutions:

 1, **Wrong java installation**: The version of Minecraft used in Malmo only supports JAVA version 8.
 As the gradle build script uses the $JAVA_HOME variable it should also point to the correct version.